 - Sardinia is one of the top locations in Europe to watch the sunrise.

-- The long summer tourist season starts in May and continues though to the end of September.
+- The long summer tourist season starts in May and continues through to the end of September but you can still swim as late as November.

 - Sardinia is a relatively expensive destination although there are many bed and breakfasts and camping options for the budget traveller.